🌟 It’s National Assistant Principals Week, and Snyder ISD has some of the absolute BEST in the business!

 It's opening night for the SJH Theatre production of "Wiley and the Hairy Man"!!!
 Our students have worked countless hours to create a fun show for all.
 We want to invite all of you to see our magical performance tonight or tomorrow at 6 pm!
 Doors open at 5:30.
 Admission is free.
 Donations are welcome.

-18 days ago, Valerie Morris
+2 months ago, Valerie Morris

 Wiley and the hairy man